 A citizen science project to identify the cause of Lorikeet Paralysis Syndrome in southern Queensland and northern NSW is seeking members to identify plant species the birds feed on.

 Join a citizen science project where photographers can use their skills to help record and identify Sun-loving Moths and their association with Australian plants in the Rutaceae family.

 A lightning strike on 26 October 2019 ignited a large fire at Gospers Mountain in the Wollemi National Park northwest of Sydney.
 As of 27 December 2019, it had burnt over 500,000 hectares making it the biggest forest fire in Australian history.
-The fire burnt places where I have looked for bees over the last 20 years and it caused me to reflect on what had been found there.
-Of the many sites that have suffered, two stand out, for different reasons.

 Overview of cockatoos and Australian parrots with a focus on the glossy blacks and the impact on this iconic and vulnerable species from the devastating 2019/2020 fire season on the island.